clips/clinspell/README.md

 The [language] argument should always either be **en** if the language is English or **nl** if the language is Dutch.

-To train the fastText vectors as we do, place the preprocessed data in the fastText directory of this repository and run
+To train the fastText vectors as we do, place the preprocessed data in the cloned fastText directory and run

 ```./fasttext skipgram -input [path to preprocessed data] -output ../data/embeddings_[language] -dim 300```